 For 150 years Hamilton & Inches' talented craftsmen have passed their knowledge and skills from one generation to the next.
 We are fortunate to have a number of specialists in a variety of fields, who continue to keep the crafts alive through The H&I Academy.

-Jon Hunt oversees our commissions, and has been with Hamilton & Inches for 28 years.
-He meets with customers to understand their desires, purchases raw materials and then consults the team.
+Jon Hunt oversees our commissions and has been with Hamilton & Inches for 28 years.
+He meets with customers, purchases raw materials and consults the workshops team.
 An award-winning silversmith, Jon created the beautiful Scottish Open trophy and was once responsible for repairing the Calcutta Cup, famously damaged after the 1988 Scotland v England match.

 Colin Golder is Hamilton & Inches’ award-winning polisher.
 He has worked at Hamilton & Inches for 24 years and completed his training here.
-Colin has a great deal of input to the design and production of our silver, guiding how pieces will be assembled to ensure that they can be polished effectively.
+Colin has great input into the design and production of our silver, guiding how pieces will be assembled to ensure that they can be polished effectively.
 He has worked on many complex and intricate pieces, such as the Lanark Bell Trophy.

 Panos Kirkos joined Hamilton & Inches 27 years ago.
 He trained in his native Greece before moving to Edinburgh with his wife.
-Panos is an award-winning silversmith and an expert at chasing - the art of moving silver to produce three-dimensional designs and patterns.
-His various Hamilton & Inches creations include a crown for Lord Lyon and the University of St Andrews’ 600th anniversary mace.
+Panos is an award-winning silversmith and chasing expert - the art of moving silver to produce three-dimensional designs.
+His Hamilton & Inches creations include a crown for Lord Lyon and the University of St Andrews’ 600th anniversary mace.

 Chay McClory joined Hamilton & Inches from London’s Hatton Garden.
 A jeweller for more than 20 years, Chay hand-crafts bespoke engagement rings, jewellery commissions, and carries out intricate jewellery repairs.
 Commended as a jewellery specialist, he has won the National Association of Goldsmiths Art and Craftsmanship Award on two occasions.